rsamp/HuskyNOM/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Business Model, Review Model, and JSON API (2 days)
+### Phase 1: User Authentication, Business Model, Review Model, and JSON API (1.5 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a landing page after signup that will have two main containers.
 One that includes top rated businesses (BusinessIndexItem React component) and one for most recent reviews (Review React component).
-Before building out the front end, I will begin by setting up a full JSON API for Restaurants and Reviews.
+Before building out the front end, I will begin by setting up a full JSON API for Businesses and Reviews.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Restaurant/Review CRUD (3 days)
+### Phase 2: Flux Architecture, Business CRUD, Search (2 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, Restaurant and Review stores will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Business `Index`, `IndexItem` and `Form` as well as the Review `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Businesses and Reviews can be created, read, edited and destroyed in the browser.
+After the basic Flux architecture has been set up, a Business store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+Once this is done, I will create React views for the Business `Index`, `IndexItem`, and `Form`.
-Both should save to the database.
+At the end of Phase 2, Businesses can be created, read, edited and destroyed in the browser and should save to the database.
+Businesses can also be searched for using the search bar.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: More Flux Architecture and Review CRUD (2 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 will be a similar process to Phase 2, but it will be focused on the Reviews.
+The Reviews will be acting as a join table and will become integrated with both the Users and the Businesses at this time.
+React views for the Review `Index`, `IndexItem`, and `Form` will be implemented.
+At the end of Phase 3, users should be able to visit a business' page and leave a review, as well as edit and delete their own review submissions.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Google Maps API and Images (1.5 days)

-Using the react-quill library (based on Quill.js), allow for complex styling of notes.
+In Phase 4, the Google Maps API will be implemented to show search results in map form as well as a map view on each business page.
+This will also be the time to set up the image model and ensure there is a polymorphic relationship so that Users, Businesses, and Reviews can all have pictures associated with them.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Styling and Database Seeding (1.5 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Throughout the project, very basic styling will have been used to organize the pages.
+In Phase 5, this styling will be completed with the help of Bootstrap.
+Additionally, the database will be seeded with several businesses and reviews.

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).

 ### Bonus Features (TBD)
 - [ ] Upvote/downvote reviews